19hours/sg-statutes/Acts/Environmental Public Health Act.md

 PUBLIC CLEANSING

-Cleaning of Streets
+Cleaning of Streets, etc.

-### Director-General to cause public streets to be cleansed
+### Director-General to cause public streets, etc., to be cleansed

-5\.
-The Director-General shall cause public streets, including the footways thereof, to be properly swept and cleansed and watered so far as is reasonably practicable, and refuse and filth of every sort found thereon to be collected and removed.
+5\.—(1) The Director-General shall cause public streets, including the footways thereof, and public parks, beaches, foreshores, canals, waterways and unoccupied State land, to be properly swept and cleansed and watered so far as is reasonably practicable, and refuse and filth of every sort found thereon to be collected and removed.

-[4/2002]
+[Act 15 of 2014 wef 01/04/2014]

+(2) Nothing in subsection (1) shall derogate from the effect of any other written law.

+[Act 15 of 2014 wef 01/04/2014]

 ### Duty of owner and occupier to keep clean private streets, etc., abutting on their premises